antonioortegajr/append--mobile/readme.md

 READ ME

-These browser extension (or add ons) append the current url based on a pre defined portion of the url string being present.
+These browser extensions (or add ons) append the current url based on a pre defined portion of the url string being present.
 Then also pre defined appendage is appended and run.

 The appendage is preceded by a ? when a ? is not present in the current url string.